 - Other conditions including FIP and FIV can also cause monoclonal gammopathy.
 Your veterinarian may also want to perform additional tests to rule these infections out.

 The faster the diagnosis, and start of treatment, the better.
 Hopefully, before organ involvement develops.

 Addressing secondary complications such as kidney disease, hypercalcemia, hyperviscosity syndrome as well as the neoplasia is the goal of treatment.
 Many conditions should improve once chemotherapy starts.

 - Diuresis: To help flush excess calcium out of the body via the urine.
 Administration of medication may also occur.

 - Dietary changes: To address kidney disease.
 Your veterinarian may also prescribe phosphate binders.

 - Plasmapheresis: Removal of blood which is centrifuged to separate it into plasma and cells.
 Plasma is discarded, and the cells are re-suspended with crystalloid fluids to return the blood to its normal volume before being reinfused into your cat to treat hyperviscosity syndrome.

-There is no cure for MM; treatment can relieve symptoms and increase lifespan.
-This may include:
+There is no cure for multiple myeloma, however, treatment can relieve symptoms, improve quality of life and increase lifespan.

-- Chemotherapy – MM is very responsive to chemotherapy (oral melphalan) as well as glucocorticoids (prednisone or prednisolone).
+- Chemotherapy: Multiple myeloma is very responsive to chemotherapy (oral melphalan) as well as glucocorticoids (prednisone or prednisolone).
 The goal is to slow down the progression of the disease and relieve clinical signs.